Optimal solutions employing an algebraic Variational Multiscale approach Part I: Steady Linear Problems: Numerical tests

 We observe a similar convergence behaviour for the convergence of the resolved scales to the exact projection and the convergence of the fine scales as depicted in \Cref{fig:advDiff1D_convergence_nodal_u_bar_u_prime}.
 The first significant observation from \Cref{fig:advDiff1D_convergence_nodal_u_bar_u_prime} is the exponential convergence achieved with $k$ refinement.
 An exception is noted on the coarse mesh with $p=1$, $N=5$, and $k=1$, where a local super-convergence is observed, as seen through \Cref{fig:advDiff1D_convergence_nodal_u_bar_k}.
 This super-convergence is specific to the test case considered and does not appear in more general cases.
 Furthermore, when comparing the error values of the resolved scales with respect to the projection in \Cref{fig:advDiff1D_convergence_nodal_u_bar_k} with the error values for the unresolved scales in \Cref{fig:advDiff1D_convergence_nodal_u_prime_k}, it is evident that for a given coarse mesh, the error in the unresolved scales is consistently larger than the error in the resolved scales relative to the projection.
 This indicates that a highly accurate estimation of the fine scales is not essential for obtaining a good approximation of the projection.
-This can be attributed to the fact that we work in Sobolev spaces, where pointwise values are less relevant and integrals are of primary importance.
+This can be related back to the error analysis from \Cref{sec:greens_func} where we noted that the bilinear form $c(\bar{\phi} - v^h, \phi^{\prime}_k - \phi^{\prime})$ dictates whether we achieve optimality.
+As observed through \Cref{fig:advDiff1D_convergence_nodal_u_prime_k}, we see that the computed unresolved scales may not closely match the exact ones, however, their contribution in the bilinear form is evidently weak which thus yields a numerical solution that closely matches the exact projection.
+This fact can also attributed to the fact that we work in Sobolev spaces, where pointwise values are less relevant and integrals are of primary importance.